Chapel Hill, North Carolina: Education

-Chapel Hill-Carrboro City Schools covers most of the towns of Chapel Hill and Carrboro, along with portions of unincorporated Orange County, and is recognized for its academic strengths.
+Chapel Hill-Carrboro City Schools covers most of Chapel Hill and all of Carrboro, along with portions of unincorporated Orange County.
 East Chapel Hill High School, Carrboro High School, and Chapel Hill High School have all received national recognition for excellence, with Newsweek in 2008 ranking East Chapel Hill High as the 88th-best high school in the nation, and the highest-ranked standard public high school in North Carolina.

 The small portion of Chapel Hill located in Durham County is part of Durham Public Schools.

 There are several private K-12 schools in Chapel Hill, including Emerson Waldorf School.

 Founded in 1789, the University of North Carolina at Chapel Hill is a public research university and is the flagship of the University of North Carolina System.

 The state's main youth orchestra, Piedmont Youth Orchestra, is based in Chapel Hill.

-Also located in the town is the Chapel Hill Public Library, directed by Atlas Logan.
+The town also operates its own library system.
+Since 2024, its director is Atlas Logan.